zippy1981/SqlSat404/README md.txt

-Yes I am tpying in a demo
+Yes I am typing in a demo.